VOLTTRON/volttron/docs/source/introduction/definitions.rst

 -------------

     The location for a specific :ref:`VOLTTRON_INSTANCE` to store its specific information.
-There can be many VOLTTRON_HOMEs on a single computing resource(VM, machine, etc.), and each `VOLTTRON_HOME` will correspond to a single instance of VOLTTRON.
+There can be many VOLTTRON_HOMEs on a single computing resource such as a VM, machine, etc. Each `VOLTTRON_HOME` will correspond to a single instance of VOLTTRON.